|Thomas O’Donnell, Esq

 Not all records are available for copying upon demand.
 Records must often be reviewed and non-public information redacted before copying will be permitted.
 Redaction means obscuring or deleting any information that is exempt from the duty to permit public inspection or copying from an item that otherwise meets the definition of a record, as defined in ß149.011 of the Ohio Revised Code.

-If information has been redacted the requestor will be able to determine all of the places where information was redacted.
+If information has been redacted the requester will be able to determine all of the places where information was redacted.

 Copies will be provided within a reasonable period of time following the request.
 The amount of time will depend upon the number of records requested, the location of the records, the medium in which the records are stored, the need for legal review, and the need to redact non-public information.
 Costs must be paid in advance before copies will be provided.